kodecocodes/i9t/frontmatter/dedications.md

 "Thanks to Brittany & our doggie, Squid, for all the love and support... as well as constantly licking me when I sleep."
 _— Derek Selander_

+"To my parents and sister for always encouraging, and helping me along my journey.
+I ♥︎ you guys so much!"
+_— Vincent Ngo_